13 15 15Call

 It all depends on the definition of TPD in your policy.
 It might cover you for:

-The key to successful TPD claims is completing the application thoroughly and providing all the necessary documents, such as medical records or workers compensation files, to substantiate your claim.
+TPD claim expert tip: The key to successful TPD claims is completing the application thoroughly and providing all the necessary documents, such as medical records or workers compensation files, to substantiate your claim.
 However, since most people have never lodged a TPD claim before, they end up in a position where they’re simply responding to ad-hoc requests from the superannuation provider or the insurer, which can be a lengthy and frustrating process.
 If you make even one error during this process it can seriously jeopardise the success of your claim.

 Why would a TPD claim be denied?

-Some common reasons for insurers rejecting TPD insurance claims include:
+In our experience, the common reasons for insurers rejecting TPD insurance claims include:

 What injuries and illnesses qualify for a TPD claim?